amir-and-erica/blog/src/pages/why-is-by-the-bay-nonpartisan.md

 title: Why is By The Bay nonpartisan?
 author: Yvonne Leow
 image: /img/products-grid3.jpg
-smTitle: test title
+smTitle: Why is By The Bay nonpartisan?
-smDescription: test description
+smDescription: >-
+  People ask us "Why did you launch a nonpartisan local media company when it'd be easier to pick a side?"
+Here's our answer.
 color: orange
 date: '2018-07-16T11:35:51-07:00'
 description: >-
-  People have asked us "Why did you launch a nonpartisan local media company when it'd be easier to pick a side?"
+  People ask us "Why did you launch a nonpartisan local media company when it'd be easier to pick a side?"
 The answer is simple: we're radical optimists.
 tags:
   - nonpartisan
   - journalism